 Forms of Assessment

-The assessment in the course is a thirty-minute oral exam, consisting of several questions relating to issues raised in the.
+The assessment in the course is a twenty-minute oral exam.

 Examination Support Material

 The grading scale is A-F, where F is a fail.